Sabrina Ionescu: Personal life

-Ionescu is a Christian.
+Ionescu is a Romanian Orthodox Christian.
 She was close with Kobe Bryant, with whom she had one-on-one training sessions, and spoke at the Kobe & Gianna Bryant Celebration of Life at the Staples Center on February 24, 2020.
-Ionescu is also very close friends with former teammate Ruthy Hebard.
+Ionescu is also a very close friend of her former teammate Ruthy Hebard.

-Ionescu is engaged to former Oregon football player and Las Vegas Raiders center Hroniss Grasu.
+On March 10, 2024, Ionescu married NFL center and former University of Oregon football player Hroniss Grasu, also a Romanian-American.